Explore our newest colors - free samples available

-Most kitchens use range hoods of various forms, shapes, and sizes to help maintain cleaner air when cooking, but the many range hood choices can be confusing.
-Among the options available are recirculating range hoods that vent kitchen air differently than other range hoods.
-I am often asked what recirculating range hoods are, how they work, and what the benefits of installing them are.
-Well, this article answers all those questions.
+Most kitchens use range hoods to keep the air clean when cooking, but the many range hood options can be confusing.
+Getting a recirculating range hood is an alternative option to consider.
+But they operate and vent kitchen air differently than other hoods.
+People often ask me what recirculating hoods are, how they work, and their benefits.
+This article answers all those questions.

-Recirculating or ductless range hoods improve indoor air quality by eliminating pollutants and circulating clean air into the kitchen, creating a safer and healthier environment.
-They are necessary for homes that do not have access to external ventilation, require a quiet range hood, and cannot install ductwork for a vented hood.
-They are also popular for those living in apartments or condos, where external venting is impossible.
+Recirculating or ductless range hoods improve indoor air quality as they eliminate pollutants and ensure the circulation of clean air in the kitchen.
+They are needed in homes without access to external ventilation, that need a quiet range hood, or can’t install ductwork for a vented hood.
+They are popular in apartments or condos, where external venting isn’t possible.

 They come in different forms, like: